onyb/reobject/README.md

 [![PyPI](https://img.shields.io/pypi/pyversions/reobject.svg)](https://pypi.python.org/pypi/reobject)
 [![codecov](https://codecov.io/gh/onyb/reobject/branch/master/graph/badge.svg)](https://codecov.io/gh/onyb/reobject)

 *reobject* is an ORM layer for your objects.
-Add a mixin to your Python classes and assume the ability to track and query objects at runtime!
+Simple, add a mixin to your Python class and assume the ability to track and query objects at runtime!

 **Warning:** This is an alpha software, and the API is subject to change.